W-Net-AI/LISP-CV/Readme.md

 Press Enter.

-That will add Quicklisp to your SBCL init file so that anytime you run SBCL Quick- lisp will be loaded and ready to go.
+That will add Quicklisp to your SBCL init file so that anytime you run SBCL Quicklisp will be loaded and ready to go.

 Now, go to terminal and type emacs, to start Emacs.
-When Emacs starts, if everyt- hing went as planned, you should see the word "Polling" at the bottom of the win- dow for a few seconds and the a cool little text animation and then a prompt tha- t looks like this:
+When Emacs starts, if everything went as planned, you should see the word "Polling" at the bottom of the window for a few seconds and the a cool little text animation and then a prompt that looks like this:

 CL-USER>

-If Emacs stays stuck on "Polling", first verify you hace a .sbclrc file in your home directory(~/) and that it contains the following text:
+If Emacs stays stuck on "Polling", first verify you have a .sbclrc file in your home directory(~/) and that it contains the following text:

 ;;; The following lines added by ql:add-to-init-file: